-In 2021, ACS completed a work and education report in 1 case, which the court denied.
-For comparison, in 2020 ACS completed work and education reports in 5 cases.
-The court granted participation in 2 of those.
+ACS did not complete any work and education reports in 2022.
+For comparison, in 2021 ACS completed work and education reports in 2 cases.
+The court granted participation in 1 of those cases.

 COMMUNITY SERVICE WORK

 Community Service Work (CSW) recompenses the community for the harm caused to it by criminal acts.
 ACS supervises two types of CSW: (1) CSW ordered as a condition of ACS supervised probation, and (2) CSW allowed by the court upon ACS's recommendation in lieu of paying a fine.